leonardo-alm/API--Pokemon/README.md

 # Pokemon API

-This an API made with Node.js and Express.js
+This is an API made with Node.js and Express.js

 ## Description